Giannis Papadopoulos (footballer, born 1989)

-Giannis Papadopoulos (Γιάννης Παπαδόπουλος; born 9 March 1989) is a Greek professional footballer who last played as a midfielder for Iraklis.
+Giannis Papadopoulos (Γιάννης Παπαδόπουλος; born 9 March 1989) is a Greek former professional footballer who played as a midfielder.

-He was the captain of the Greece Under-19 team.
-He plays in a central midfield role predominantly, although he is capable of playing as a left midfielder and also as an attacking midfielder.
+He was the captain of the Greece under-19 team.
+He played in a central midfield role predominantly, although he was capable of playing as a left midfielder and also as an attacking midfielder.

 Club career

 Iraklis

 Papadopoulos started out his career at Iraklis as a trainee.
 His second season was a very impressive one, catching the eye of major Greek teams in 2007–08, which eventually earned him a move to Olympiacos on 3 June 2008.
-The transfer fee was thought to be around 800,000 Euros.
-Papadopoulos is left-footed, and his main strength is his powerful shot which he uses to great effect by often shooting from long distances.
+The transfer fee was thought to be around 800,000 euros.

 Olympiacos

 On 5 October 2008, Papadopoulos became a man as he made his Olympiakos debut as a substitute for teammate Dudu Cearense against city rivals AEK Athens.
 He impressed, having played a creative role in the second goal of Olympiakos' 2–0 win.
-After he had terminated his contract with Olympiacos in July 2011, he switched to Dynamo Dresden.

 Dynamo Dresden

-On 12 August 2011 he debuted with the club in a victorious 4–0 home win against Union Berlin.
+After he had terminated his contract with Olympiacos in July 2011, he moved to Dynamo Dresden.
+On 12 August 2011, he made his debut in a 4–0 home win over Union Berlin.
 His first year in 2.
 Bundesliga was an impressive one having 24 appearances, 15 as a starter.
-Unfortunately the period 2012/13 was mostly a substitute, therefore after he had terminated his contract with Dynamo Dresden in July 2013, he signed a 1-year contract with Aris, returning to Super League.
+However, he spent most of the 2012–13 season as a substitute, therefore after he had terminated his contract with Dynamo Dresden in July 2013.

 Aris

-He made his debut with the club on 18 August in an away loss from Apollon Smyrni.

-On 2 March 2014 Papadopoulos terminates his contract with the club, signing with the Polish club Cracovia.
-There will have the opportunity to find a mate from Greek Super League,the former Croatian central defender of Panthrakikos Tomislav Mikulic. " Aris F.C. announces the termination of cooperation with the footballer Yannis Papadopoulos.
-The management team would like to thank the 24 years' old for his contribution and wishes him continued success in his career" said the announcement of the club.
-Papadopoulos had informed his coach Soulis Papadopoulos for his intention to leave the club due to serious economic problems and that was the reason that was not among the starting XI in the home game against OFI.
+Shortly after, Papadopoulos signed a one-year contract with Aris.
+He made his debut with the club on 18 August in an away loss against Apollon Smyrni.
+In early 2014, Papadopoulos had informed his coach Soulis Papadopoulos for his intention to leave the club due to serious economic problems, which resulted in him not appearing in the starting line-up for a home game against OFI.

 Cracovia

-On 1 March 2014 he signed a one and a half-year contract with the Polish club Cracovia.
-He made his debut with the club on March, 17 in a 1–0 home win against Jagiellonia Białystok and a week later he scored the only goal in a 1–1 away draw against Podbeskidzie Bielsko-Biała.
-At the end of the 2013/14 season Cracovia announced the end of cooperation with the Greek midfielder due to financial disagreements.
+On 1 March 2014, he signed a one-and-a-half-year contract with the Polish club Cracovia.
+He made his debut with the club on 17 March in a 1–0 home win against Jagiellonia Białystok and a week later he scored the only goal in a 1–1 away draw against Podbeskidzie Bielsko-Biała.
+At the end of the 2013–14 season, Cracovia announced the end of cooperation with the Greek midfielder due to financial disagreements.